 Paper bead making is so simple if you have the right tool and a bit of know how.

-Ever since I discovered the versatility and creativity of using paper to make pretty jewellery pieces, I have been hooked.
-Paper bead making is now one of my favourite crafts.
+Ever since I discovered the versatility and creativity of using paper to make pretty jewellery pieces, back in the 70s, I have been hooked.
+Paper bead making is one of my all-time favourite crafts.

 Many people comment on the paper bead bracelets I wear saying how pretty and unusual they are.
 When I tell them the bracelets are made from paper they are always shocked.
 The jewellery I make is created using a variety of techniques and materials.

 For paper bead making, I use anything from plain paper to my own art work, junk mail, magazine pages and paper bags.

 There is practically nothing in the paper line that I won\'t consider for making my beads.
 My favourite trick is to go into my local card shop to buy someone a birthday card and then using the bag to make a present.

 No, I\'m not mean!
 I just love making something we usually screw up and throw away, into something beautiful to wear.

 The birthday cards from my local shop always come in a pretty paper bag made of very thin but colourful paper.
 I open the bag out and use it to make paper beads.

 One small bag makes enough paper beads to create a double strand bracelet.
 I add my own tiny gold beads and a charm and it makes a beautiful, unusual gift.